 In a patient with the right anatomy and good skin, fillers are among the best ways to improve the tear troughs.
 They work better and are more predictable than fat injections in my opinion.

-Fillers not the first choice for tear troughs
+Fillers not for tear trough

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.